Vipermdl/MLDet/README.md

   <h1>Deep learning for eastimating dissolved oxygen in global ocean</h1>

   <p>
-    Details for Oxyformer will be publicly available upon publication!
+    Details for MLDet will be publicly available upon publication!
   </p>